31rd March 2021. Our latest newsletter linked to the wrong post 🤭, so sorry for that! This link will take you to “Five myths about accessible design”.

-The situation above is just an example of what can happen if a website or app hasn’t got accessible code, alternative texts for images in this case.
+The situation above is just an example of what can happen if a website was not created with accessible code, alternative texts for images in this case.
 For most people with sight, it’s probably a piece of cake to do grocery shopping online, or to order someone a present from a webshop.
 But you as a developer shouldn’t only write code for people without disabilities, in any form.
 For Ally, ordering online isn’t just something fun or easy.
 It’s essential!
 She should be able to use such important websites with her screen reader and voice recognition, because then she can participate in this society on her own.
 She will then become more and more independent of others, giving her a better quality of life.

 Write accessible code for everyone

 Of course, you as a developer are not only coding for people like Ally, who have a disability.
 You do that for a whole variety of people, including yourself and your colleagues.
 Because it makes sense to develop a website as logical as possible, right?
 We think so too!
 Writing accessible code is just good practice.
 It’s not something you do for that one particular person who has a disability, but because it makes your code better as a whole.
 It is just the way you should write code.

 Practice makes perfect

 There are a lot of things you can do to make your code more accessible.
 For example by making sure you always write code in a logical way.
 Reflect the reading order in the code order, this also helps your colleagues who are working on a project with you.
 You can also give focus to your content by making use of headings.
 These headings enable your user to scan of tab through your website by eye, but also with a keyboard and screen reader.
 Also, work with ARIA (shorthand for Accessible Rich Internet Applications).
 ARIA is a set of HTML-attributes which help to make web content and web applications more accessible to people with disabilities.